An initial Theory to Understand and Manage Requirements Engineering Debt in Practice: Background and Related Work

 \subsection{Technical Debt Terminology}

 The term technical debt (TD) has been originally coined by Cunningham to describe short-term decisions at the expense of long-term consequences~\cite{cunningham1992wycash}.
-In particular, the financial concept of debt---where the total cost is composed of a fixed principal and a time-dependent interest---has been used to describe how these short-term decisions accrue additional cost at an interest rate that ultimately needs to be paid back on top of the principal to remediate the debt~\cite{kruchten2019managing}.
+In particular, the financial concept of debt---where the total cost is composed of a fixed principal and a time-dependent interest---has been used to describe how these short-term decisions accrue additional cost at an interest rate that ultimately needs to be paid back on top of the principal to remediate the debt~\cite{kruchten2019managing}. \revb{The}{notion of TD sparked a productive research field, including a dedicated conference venue\footnote{\url{https://conf.researchr.org/series/TechDebt}} and related concepts like the converse \textit{technical credit} introduced by Berenbach et al., which is defined as the ``investment in the engineering, designing and constructing of software or systems over and above the minimum necessary effort, in anticipation of emergent properties paying dividends at a later date.''~\cite{berenbach2014technical}}

 A secondary study by Li et al.~\cite{li2015systematic} synthesized existing TD literature to identify the most commonly agreed-upon concepts of the metaphor.
 TD is composed of items, which are ``a unit of TD in a software system''~\cite{li2015systematic}.
 TD can have several causes and effects, where the latter subdivide into consequences, symptoms, and value: \begin{itemize} \item Consequence: ``the influences of incurring TD on the software system''~\cite{li2015systematic}. \item Symptom: indicators for the incurred TD. \item Value: ``the potential benefit of incurring TD''~\cite{li2015systematic}. \end{itemize} Further concepts like bankruptcy, which ``happens when the part of the software system which contains TD is no longer viable to support the development and a complete rewrite, and a new platform are needed''~\cite{o2010technical}, are less commonly explored but still relevant to TD research.